amiorin/dotfiles-v3/README.md

 # Intro
 Create a dev enviroment using nix and big-config.

+## hetzner
+It works out of the box.
+I use the CX33 Helsinki with Ubuntu 24.04, only IPv4 and ssh key.
+The rebuild feature is used to test the playbook from scratch.

 ## sudo
 Ubuntu requires a password to become root by default.